JonDunlap/My-Mac-Setup/README.md

 ## Security Settings

+- Go to: ** > System Preferences > Security & Privacy**
+  - **> General:** Ensure that a login password has been set.
+Set your preferences for how long until a password is required and set a lock message if desired.
+  - **> FileVault:** Recommended to turn on FileVault
+  - **> Privacy:** Will need to give permissions to programs as you install them, it will be done from here

 ## System Preferences

 Check preferences for settings that you want, some of the recommended ones I use.